-As described above, Mr. Werner will retire effective April 19, 2021, and Peter Faricy will succeed him as our president and chief executive officer.
-On March 20, 2021, the Company entered into an employment agreement with Mr. Faricy, pursuant to which Mr. Faricy will commence employment with us in his position of president and chief executive officer on April 19, 2021 (the "Effective Date").
+As described above, Mr. Werner retired on April 19, 2021, and Peter Faricy succeeded him as our president and chief executive officer on April 19, 2021.
+On March 20, 2021, the Company entered into an employment agreement with Mr. Faricy, pursuant to which Mr. Faricy serves as our president and chief executive officer.
 Mr. Faricy's employment is "at-will" and may be terminated at any time by either party.